stackbit-projects/caring-whale-02202/content/pages/blog/post-1.md

   - content/data/categories/general.yaml
 excerpt: >-
   Project timeline and management is an essential skill in ensuring that your project is launched on time.
+Have a look at how one of our students managed her project timeline with Trello!
 thumb_image_alt: Post 1 placeholder image
 image: images/classic/post-1.png
 image_alt: Post 1 placeholder image